ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 password: Homesweethome1
 ```

 Oh, what?
 We can't access that port yet.
 Because it's running locally.
 We successfully gathered all information from **/var/www/html-admin** directory.
 Next, we will gather some information from **/var/www/html** directory.
-As I said if we directly generate a symlink for this directory, it will redirect to home page.
+As I said, if we directly generate a symlink for this directory, it would redirect to home page.
 What about generating symbolic links for **.php** pages?
 It might be useful.

 There are 4 php pages on web app.
 But these are interesting:
 + index.php